HNGamingUK/syntropy-validator-ansible/README.md

 The validator software is provided by Syntropy, more information about Syntropy can found [here](https://www.syntropynet.com/).

+Notice: Please be aware this playbook just covers server hardening and container start up.
+It does not handle backups & monitoring which is highly suggested to setup!
+For assistance with setting up backups & monitoring for your validator(s) then I would suggest joining the discord [here](https://discord.gg/3gc9fzH4qd).

 ## Donate

 If this has helped you in anyway and want to help me to continue updating this, by sending a little contribution then please do: